 Some treatments that have been effective at helping to reduce or control symptoms for many people include:

 - Topical medications.
 Corticosteroid ointments and creams are the topical treatments most often prescribed for mild to moderate psoriasis symptoms.
-Other topical treatments include salicylic acid and lab-made forms of vitamin D.
+Other topical treatments include salicylic acid, lab-made forms of vitamin D, and nonsteroidal topicals such as roflumilast (Zoryve) and tapinarof (Vtama).

 - Oral or injected medications.
-Steroids, retinoids, methotrexate, apremilast (a PDE4 inhibitor), and biologics are among the most commonly prescribed psoriasis medications taken by mouth or by injections.
-Retinoids can also come as a gel or cream.
+Steroids, retinoids, apremilast (a PDE4 inhibitor), deucravacitinib (Sotyktu, an oral tyrosine kinase inhibitor), methotrexate, and biologics are among the most commonly prescribed psoriasis medications taken by mouth or by injections.
+Retinoids can also come as a gel, lotion, foam, or cream.

 - Light therapy.
 Some form of light therapy -- which could mean sunlight or some type of UVB light exposure -- is often included in a treatment plan for moderate to severe cases of psoriasis.
 If the UVB exposure doesn’t work, some doctors will prescribe oral psoralen (a drug that temporarily makes your skin more sensitive to UVA light) and brief UVA exposure.
 This treatment is called PUVA.